 If you are introducing me at an event, please use the bio at this link.

 What My Bio Doesn’t Tell You

 Don King was responsible for my move into LGBTQ rights.
 Yes, THAT Don King – like the boxing guy with the big hair.

 So, when I first began my career, it had nothing to do with the nonprofit world at all.
 I was part of the management team that launched MTV Networks in 1981 and spent the next 15 years in executive positions in the entertainment industry.

 Ultimately, meeting the boxing promoter Don King was the catalyst that drove me to nonprofit.

 We met in the 1990s when I was building a pay-per-view business for Showtime.
 The profits were all in boxing and so my primary role was managing the joint venture between Showtime and Don King.
 I went to big fights in Las Vegas and sat close enough to see and feel the sweat fly.

 OK, I hate boxing.
 But I learned to be fearless and learned to advocate for Showtime Networks.
 One of my roles was to ensure that Don King paid us for our share of the profits after each fight.
 It was kind of like fundraising.

-In 1997 I was named executive director of GLAAD.
-At age 39, I figured I was either having a midlife crisis or desperately trying to avoid one.
-Regardless, the experience was transformative.
+In 1997 at the age of 39 I was named executive director of GLAAD and I can say without hesitation – the experience was transformative.
 For me and for GLAAD.